clintonhalpin/common-tests/README.md

 # common-tests

-Are there a set of tests that we could share across great web apps?
+Boilerplate Tests that we should add to every single great web app.

 ### TOC
 1. [Accessibility](#acessibility)